johndoe31415/avrgeigerctr/README.md

    1 to 9   Change output rate to 5000, 2500, 1000, 500, 250, 100, 50, 25 or 0 milliseconds.
    s        Turn clicker sound off
-   S        Turn clicker sound on
-Message format:
+   S        Turn clicker sound on a        Do not emit messages when no change in counts occurred A        Always emit messages, even when no change in counts occurred Message format:
    T=time C=counts L=last_tcnt1 X=xored_tcnt1
    Time in multiples of 4/1125th of a second (approx. 3.56 ms). last_tcnt1 and xored_tcnt1 give the last TCNT1 value at an event and the cumulative XORed TCNT1 value of all events so far.
 Regardless of timer setting, lines are only printed when event count has changed.
+Current state of settings: Sound=off OnlyShowMsgOnChangedCounts=yes
 ```

+With the a or A keys it can be chosen whether or not messages should be emitted
+regardless if counts have changed or not.
+This can be used to disciminate cases
+where the counter itself has a malfunction or it's just the tube not emitting
+any more counts.

 # AVR fuse configuration
 ATtiny13: 9.6 MHz internal RC oscillator